Sewer Disposal Policy

 6. Gravity Separation Interceptor

 Each person so required by the Director shall install and maintain a gravity separation interceptor to provide wastewater treatment for floatable and settleable pollutants.
 Domestic wastewater shall not be allowed to pass through this interceptor.
 This interceptor shall have an operational fluid capacity of not less than 100 gallons and shall be designed so as to retain any material which will float and any material which will settle.
 The interceptor shall be watertight, structurally sound, and durable.
 Interceptors shall have no less than two compartments.
 Interceptors of 750 gallons capacity or larger, except those designed for food processing facilities, shall have no less than three compartments.

 1) All interceptor chambers shall be immediately accessible at all times for the purpose of inspection and cleaning.
 At no time shall any material, debris, obstacles or obstructions be placed in such a manner so as to prevent immediate access to the interceptor.

 2) All interceptors of 300 gallons capacity or larger shall be equipped with a sample chamber located at the downstream end of the interceptor.
 The sample chamber shall have a minimum 18 inch square clear opening for the temporary installation of portable automatic sampling equipment.

 3) Any interceptor legally and properly installed before January 1, 1995 shall be acceptable as an alternative to the interceptor specified herein, provided such interceptor is effective in removing floatable and settleable material and is so designed and installed that it can be inspected and properly maintained.

 b.
 Interceptor Approval

-If a gravity separation interceptor is required, the Manager shall only approve plumbing plans that include an interceptor which meets the requirements of this Section.
+If a gravity separation interceptor is required, the Director shall only approve plumbing plans that include an interceptor which meets the requirements of this Section.

 c.
 Interceptor Maintenance